Skip to contents

 Path to the output log files e.g. /tmp/output_logs/ The output log files are named output_<worker_id>.log.
 If NULL, no output is stored.

 Generate a script to start workers.
 Run this script n times to start n workers.
+The logged variant of the script redacts the Redis password.

 Usage